muX1337/nyaa-torrent-anime/README.md

 > Customize queries for better results.
 Specify Realease-Groups like [ASW],[Erai-raws],.. or video resolution like 1080p
 > For example: [Erai-raws] Saikyou no Ousama, Nidome no Jinsei wa Nani o Suru?
 1080p

+# Updating

+Lately most of the changes only affecting the flask app with these commands the only the service can be updated, e.g.

+'''
+docker compose -f docker-compose.yml down anime_watchlist
+docker compose -f docker-compose.yml build anime_watchlist
+docker compose -f docker-compose.yml up -d anime_watchlist
+'''

 ## Known Issues